-We’ve been playing with a fun new STEM toy from Learning Resources, the Gears!
+We’ve been playing with a fun new STEM toy from Learning Resources, so here is our the Gears!
 Gears!
 Gears!
-Movin’ Monkeys Building Set…
+Movin’ Monkeys Building Set Review.

 These tactile gears will get your children monkeying around for hours!

 Little monkeys won’t be able to keep their hands off this 136-piece jungle themed building set.

 Crank-operated set features monkeys that twist and turn, palm trees and enough colourful gears to create a lively gears jungle.

 Ages 4-8, RRP £41